sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/sanitize.md

 sidebar_position: 2
 sidebar_class_name: cli
 keywords: ['cli', 'sanitize']
-description: Learn how to use the CLI to sanitize your har files in this guide.
+description: Learn how to use the CLI to sanitize your HAR files in this guide.
 slug: /tools/cli/sanitize
 tags: ['CLI']
 ---